cdelahousse/Radio-Tray-Documentation/background.markdown

 ###Tools Used

 This document was composed in [Vim](http://www.vim.org/).
 I used [Pandoc](http://johnmacfarlane.net/pandoc/) to convert from the Markdown format to Latex and then to PDF.
 For screenshots, I used the [Shutter](http://shutter-project.org/) project.
+Everything is hosted on a GitHub [repository](https://github.com/cdelahousse/Radio-Tray-Documentation).

 ###How does this relate to course material?